Health and Safety

 - Prior to and following each performance, the audience chamber will be disinfected with an Electrostatic Sprayer.

-- All common areas, such as bathrooms and lobby surfaces, will be disinfected before, during, and after each performance.
+- All common areas, such as bathrooms and lobby surfaces, will be disinfected before each performance.

 - The Norris Center HVAC system was replaced in 2019 and is maintained quarterly by the City of Naples.